 There are many agents and factors involved from the point of the initial desire of doing something to the point of it becoming real.
-The part concerning architecture is actually small but fundamental, because its role is to act as a germ, develop the instructions and follow up with the implementation.
-It could be said that architects, rather than producing buildings, only generate useful documentation, seeds from which all potentials for a materialized work sprout from if the conditions are favorable.
+The part concerning architecture is actually small but fundamental because its role is to act as a germ, develop the instructions and follow up with the implementation.
+It could be said that architects, rather than producing buildings, only generate useful documentation, seeds from which all potentials for a materialised work sprout from if the conditions are favourable.

-Focusing on the creative phase of the process, the conception of an architectural project is not just a search for an aesthetic form, but also an act of prediction of human behavior.
-Architects work in the future, imagining a non-yet existing reality.
+Focusing on the creative phase of the process, the conception of an architectural project is not just a search for an aesthetic form, but also an act of prediction of human behaviour.
+Architects work in the future, imagining a non-yet-existing reality.
 Their work starts with a commission given by a client with a particular need, a dream or illusion.

 Architects predict, as seers, movements, needs, growths and emotions at social and individual level.
-They frame, organize and enclose them with Architecture.
-This is why, contrary to other art works and as Adolf Loos said, architecture must satisfy everyone, because we all are users of a space when we occupy it.
+They frame, organise and enclose them with Architecture.
+This is why contrary to other artworks and as Adolf Loos said, architecture must satisfy everyone, because we all are users of a space when we occupy it.

 The approach to a problem usually has a variable level of complexity, not only depending on the type of space to be designed and what it is going to be used for, but also on the expected lifetime and its capacity to be adapted to the context, renewed and transformed.